Go to the table of contents.

 trap-p displays commands associated with each signal.

-trap displays the list of commands associated with each signal number in a form that may be reused as shell input.
+trap displays commands associated with each signal number in a form that may be reused as shell input.

 trap signal signal is ignored by the shell and commands it invokes.